TariqAHassan/MelReformer/README.md

 to wait for the entire piece of audio to be rendered.

 There is a wrinkle here, however.
 Because the attention of the transformer is quadratic, autoregressively decoding each column of the melspectrogram is problematic.
-Concretely, in the example above, the expanded melspectrogram is 2048 columns long (representing ~23 sec of audio at 22050 samples/second), which is well beyond what can be done with a vanilla attention meachism on modest hardware.
+Concretely, in the diagram above, the expanded melspectrogram is 2048 columns long (representing ~23 sec of audio at 22050 samples/second), which is well beyond what can be done with a vanilla attention meachism on modest hardware.
 So, drawing inspiration from ViT, I propose "folding"/stacking $n$ adjaent columns on top of one another, feeding them into the transformer, and then "unfolding"/unstacking the output.
-In the result shown below, $n=32$ was used.
+In the experimental results shown below,
+$n=32$ was used.

 ### Results so far (Zooming in can help 😊)